Lots of people debate whether or not there really are differences between juice made using a press and juice made in a centrifugal juicer.

 - Both bottles were processed at the same time

-- The centrifugal juice was made in a Nutrifaster N450
+- The centrifugal juice was made using a Nutrifaster N450

-- The cold-pressed juice was made in a Goodnature CT7
+- The cold-pressed juice was made using a Goodnature CT7

 Important: By “cold press” we mean an actual juice press, NOT a “slow juicer”, which will give results more similar to a centrifugal juicer.